isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 >[!NOTE]
 >
 > You can also add an image by dragging and dropping it from your local system on to your article.
-In this case, the image file is added using the  <a href="#id2057BF0F05Z"> Upload Assets </a> workflow.
+In this case, the image file is added using the **Upload Assets** workflow.
+For more details, see the **Upload Assets** workflow in the [Left Panel](web-editor-features.md#id2051EA0M0HS) section.

 ![](images/insert-image.png)